krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 between one or more signals.
 In this section, we introduce a key construct in the presence calculus: the *presence invariant*.
-It expresses a general and powerful relationship that holds for any co-present subset of presences within a finite observation window. and is fundamental relationship tha governs how the masses of co-present signal's interact.
+It expresses a general and powerful relationship that holds for any co-present subset of presences within a finite observation window. and is a fundamental relationship tha governs how the masses of co-present signal's interact.

 Let's establish this relationship.